 The last option is to just take the damage head-on.
 Rather than sacrificing blockers for minimal effect, you can simply refuse to block.
 This is often a good strategy if you want to play aggressively or have life to spare.
 Remember, you have 20 life or 40 in Commander, and you can keep going until it is at 0.

 Even if you’ve lost the first game, there’s still hope for the rest of the match.
-Flying is most prominent in white and blue, so add hate for these colours if you have it.
+Flying is most prominent in white and blue, so add cards against these colours if you have them.
 Similarly, sideboard in more removal and hand discards to deal with the flying creatures, too.

 If you’re playing green against flying creatures, you’re in luck.
 Although green has the fewest fliers of any colour, it has the best solutions to them.
 Green has many creatures with reach and spells to destroy flying creatures, such as Plummet.

 Which Artifacts Give Creatures Flying?

 Artifacts are a great way to give your creatures flying.
 Like the keyword itself, this is an old combination that dates back to MTG’s earliest days, with Flying Carpet.
 As I’m writing this, Wings of Hubris, Zephyr Boots, and Maul of the Skyclaves are all Standard-legal artifacts that give the equipped creatures flying as well as other buffs.